molliean/project-wordle/README.md

 - `resetGame()`: Resets the game state for a new game.

 ## Next Steps
-Additional features to enhance the game in the future include:
+Additional features to enhance the game include:

 - Adding a timer to show time elapsed in the game.
 - Adding an instructions box to toggle into.